-- This Software Manual for Web Browser

-- A Software Manual for Console Access

-- An Installation Guide

-- An Ethernet Glossary

-- Additional information of interest

-3.2 Product Images

-EI-WPMR-M

-4 Advanced Operation

-4.1 General Considerations

-Configuration is accomplished while the switch is connected to a computer running a web browser that accesses the switch's onboard web server.

-4.1.1 LEDs
+- Software Manual for Web Browser (for all managed switches) - Software Manual for Console Access (for switches with this feature) - Installation Guides for All Managed Switch Product Series - An Ethernet Glossary - Additional information of interest 3.2 Sample Images of the Managed Switch Product Series

+EICP8M-100T

+EISX8M-100T/FC

+EISK8M-100T/FC
-To aid in troubleshooting, several LEDs have been provided.

-Each port LED glows solid if a link exists, flashes to show activity and shows data rate by color - green for 100 Mbps and yellow for 10 Mbps.
+EIDX24M-100T/FC 4 Advanced Operation 4.1 General Considerations Configuration is accomplished while the switch is connected to a computer running a web browser that accesses the switch's onboard web server.
+4.1.1 LEDs To aid in troubleshooting, several LEDs have been provided.
+Each port LED glows solid if a link exists, flashes to show activity and shows data rate by colour - green for 100 Mbps and yellow for 10 Mbps.
 The Power LED glows solid green to indicate the presence of adequate power.

-On all models the Status LED on the front panel of the switch glows solid green when operation is fault-free.
-For EI-WPMR-M models, this LED flashes if a fault occurs.

-4.1.2 Accessing the Web Server

-4.1.2.1 Web Browser

-The switch contains an interactive web server, accessible from any Internet-compatible PC on the local network.
-It is compatible with recent versions of Internet Explorer (5.0 or later, suggested) or Netscape Navigator (7.1 or later, required).
+The Status LED on the front panel of the switch acts as a heartbeat and blinks every 5 seconds to indicate normal operation.
+It blinks every second to indicate a fault.
+4.1.2 Accessing the Web Server 4.1.2.1 Web Browser The switch contains an interactive web server, accessible from any Internet-compatible PC on the local network.
+It is compatible with all recent Internet browsers.
 It is factory-programmed with a default IP address of 192.168.92.68 and a Class C subnet mask of 255.255.255.0.
 Changing the switch IP address is strongly encouraged.

-4.1.2.2 Initial Access

-The hardware arrangement for initial setting of the switch IP address by web browser appears in Figure 1.
-The PC should be temporarily disconnected from the Ethernet LAN in case the default address of the switch matches that of a device on the existing LAN.
-Therefore, the procedure for changing the IP address of the switch employs the creation of a temporary LAN composed of nothing but the switch, the PC used to configure it and a CAT5 cable that connects the PC to any switch port.
+4.1.2.2 Initial Access The hardware arrangement for initial setting of the switch IP address by web browser appears in Figure 1.
+Temporarily disconnect the PC from the Ethernet LAN in case the default address of the switch matches that of a device on the existing network.
+NOTE: This procedure for changing the IP address of the switch creates a temporary LAN composed of nothing but the switch, the PC used to configure it, and a cable that connects the PC to any switch port.

-Figure 1 - Setup for Initial IP Address Configuration by Web Browser
+Figure 1 - Setup for Initial IP Address

+Configuration by Web Browser

-For initial configuration, the PC chosen for the procedure should temporarily have its IP address modified as shown in Figure 2 - which employs a Windows 2000 example.
+For initial configuration, the PC chosen for the procedure should temporarily have its IP address modified as shown in Figure 2 - which employs a Windows XP example.

-Figure 2 - Steps for Changing the IP Address of the PC Used for Setup

-The example in Figure 2 suggests an IP address for the PC of 192.168.92.69, but the final quad of the address could be any value from 1 to 255 - except for 68 which is used by the switch.
+Figure 2 - Steps for Changing the IP Address of the PC Used for Setup The example in Figure 2 suggests an IP address for the PC of 192.168.92.69, but the final quad of the address could be any value from 1 to 254 - except for 68 which is used by the switch.
 After the IP address of the PC has been set to the same LAN as the switch, a web browser can access the switch via its default IP address.
 Upon accessing the switch, the screen of Figure 3 appears and prompts for Username and Password - both of which are blank by default.
 The first time through, leave both of these fields blank and click "Submit".

-Figure 3 - Login Screen

-Following the login screen, a Home Page similar to that in Figure 4 appears - but some 10-12 seconds for "downloading picture" will be needed before all imagery are displayed.
-If needed, the MAC Address of the switch is listed on this page.
+Figure 3 - Login Screen Following the login screen, a Home Page similar to that in Figure 4 appears - but some time for "downloading picture" will be needed before all imagery is displayed.
+The image of your particular device will appear, as will your current firmware version.

 Note: The port and relay status and settings can be accessed by clicking on their images above.

-Figure 4 - Web Server Home Page

-Clicking on System Configuration in Figure 4 displays the menu options of Figure 5.
+Figure 4 - Web Server Home Page Clicking on System Configuration in Figure 4 displays the menu options of Figure 5.